danellisprojects/danellisprojects.github.io/_posts/2024-04-02-data-driven-mastery-simplifying-business-optimisation.md

     -   Understand the fundamentals of data analysis, visualization, and statistical modeling.
     -   Learn how to extract actionable insights from raw data.
-2.  **Business Optimization Strategies**:
+2.  **Business Optimisation Strategies**:

     -   Explore real-world case studies where data-driven approaches transformed businesses.
-    -   Discover optimization techniques for marketing, supply chain, finance, and more.
+    -   Discover optimisation techniques for marketing, supply chain, finance, and more.
 3.  **Practical Tools and Techniques**:

     -   Get hands-on with Python, R, and SQL.